 - review of weekly administrative reports

-- monthly meetings with administrators in smaller groups known as Resource Teams (Instructional/Student Services & Finance/Human Resources) to review, discuss & deliberate all proposals, concerns, programs, and services prior to Board meetings
+- monthly meetings with administrators in smaller groups known as Resource Teams (Instruction, Student Services, Finance, and Employee Relations & Marketing) to review, discuss & deliberate all proposals, concerns, programs, and services prior to Board meetings

 - input from staff, students, parents, & community